Caerleon: Arthurian legend

-Though the huge scale of the ruins, along with Caerleon's importance as an urban centre in early medieval Kingdom of Gwent, may have inspired Geoffrey, the main historical source for Arthur's link with "the camp of the legion" is the list of the twelve battles of Arthur in the 9th-century Historia Brittonum.
-However the "urbs legionis" mentioned there may be Chester - or even York.
-"Camelot" first appears in Chrétien de Troyes' Lancelot, though Chrétien also mentions Caerleon.
+The huge scale of the ruins, along with Caerleon's importance as an urban centre in early medieval Kingdom of Gwent remembered in Gildas, may have inspired Geoffrey.
+The most famous "Camelot" first appears in Chrétien de Troyes' Lancelot, though Chrétien still mentions Caerleon.

+However the battle of Arthur in "the camp of the legion" found in the 9th-century Historia Brittonum may be a conflation of "urbs legionis" with Chester alluding to its Saxon name Legacester, which Bede and Nennius retrotranlated mistakenly as Caer Legion.
+This was the site of a historic battle of 613.
+This battle site has also been proposed to be York.